Basilica di San Giovanni in Laterano

 Piazza di San Giovanni in Laterano 4 · interesting places nearby

 Basilica di San Giovanni in Laterano information

 For a thousand years this monumental cathedral was the most important church in Christendom.
-Commissioned by the Emperor Constantine and consecrated in AD 324, it was the first Christian basilica built in the city and, until the late 14th century, was the pope’s main place of worship.
-It is still Rome’s official cathedral and the pope’s seat as the bishop of Rome.
+Commissioned by Constantine and consecrated in AD 324, it was the first Christian basilica built in the city and, until the late 14th century, was the pope’s main place of worship.
+It's still Rome’s official cathedral and the pope’s seat as the bishop of Rome.

-Behind the altar, the massive apse is decorated with sparkling mosaics, parts of which date to the 4th century, but most of which was added in the 19th century.
+Behind the altar, the massive apse is decorated with sparkling mosaics.
+Parts of these date to the 4th century, but most were added in the 19th century.

-On the first pilaster in the right-hand nave is an incomplete Giotto fresco.
-While admiring it, cock your ear towards the next pilaster, where a monument to Pope Sylvester II (r 999–1003) is said to sweat and creak when the death of a pope is imminent.
-To the left of the altar, the beautiful 13thcentury cloister is a lovely, peaceful place with graceful Cosmatesque twisted columns set around a central garden.
+At the other end of the basilica, on the first pilaster in the right-hand nave is an incomplete Giotto fresco.
+While admiring this, cock your ear towards the next pillar, where a monument to Pope Sylvester II (r 999–1003) is said to sweat and creak when the death of a pope is imminent.
+To the left of the altar, the beautiful 13th-century cloister is a lovely, peaceful place with graceful twisted columns set around a central garden.